 The fact that the patient has ‘consented’ to a sexual or other relationship does not absolve the practitioner of responsibility.
 The patient’s behaviour is relevant but does not change the fact that it is the practitioner’s responsibility to maintain appropriate professional boundaries.

-The code recognises that there is an inherent power imbalance that exists between nurses/ midwives and patients which may affect the person’s ability to give free consent to a sexual relationship, impact on their autonomy and affect the quality of their decision-making.
+The code recognises that there is an inherent power imbalance that exists between nurses/midwives and patients which may affect the person’s ability to give free consent to a sexual relationship, impact on their autonomy and affect the quality of their decision-making.
 Patients are vulnerable while in care and a sexual relationship between a nurse or midwife and patient exploits this vulnerability.

 There are some circumstances in which a patient’s condition may increase their vulnerability and therefore the seriousness with which the practitioner’s conduct is viewed.
 Patients with a psychiatric or psychological condition, or cognitive impairment, are recognised as particularly vulnerable.
-A nurse who has a sexual relationship with a psychiatric patient will almost certainly be referred by the NMBA to VCAT for a finding of professional misconduct.
+A nurse who has a sexual relationship with a mental health consumer will almost certainly be referred by the NMBA to VCAT for a finding of professional misconduct.
 Depending on the circumstances the practitioner may be reprimanded, have conditions imposed on their registration, be suspended from practice for a period of time or have their registration cancelled.

 It is a significant consideration whether the practitioner is providing nursing or midwifery care to the patient at the start of or during the relationship.
 However, a sexual relationship may constitute professional misconduct even where there is no nursing/midwifery care relationship, for example if the patient is receiving ongoing treatment at the same facility.

-If a nurse/ midwife is concerned about whether professional boundaries with a patient have become compromised or whether an inappropriate relationship has developed, they should take the following steps as soon as possible:
+If a nurse/midwife is concerned about whether professional boundaries with a patient have become compromised or whether an inappropriate relationship has developed, they should take the following steps as soon as possible:

 - Seek professional assistance and advice from the ANMF (Vic Branch).